it-akademy-students/hackathon-2024-groupe6/README.md

 This project aims to make the most of these tools and provide a comprehensive and user-friendly application.
 To achieve this, we utilize tools such as PHP Security Checker, PHPStan, and Composer Audit.

+### Prerequisites

+Before you begin working with this project, ensure that you have the following prerequisites installed and configured:

+PHP - Ensure that PHP is installed on your machine.
+You can download it from the official PHP website.
+Composer - Composer is a dependency manager for PHP.
+Install Composer globally on your machine by following the instructions on the Composer website.
+Node.js and npm - The project uses Node.js for frontend development.
+Install Node.js and npm to manage JavaScript packages.
+You can download them from the Node.js website.
+Vue.js - The frontend is developed using Vue.js.
+Familiarize yourself with Vue.js by referring to the official documentation.
+Laravel - Laravel is the PHP framework used for the backend.
+Make sure to have Laravel installed.
+You can install it globally using Composer: composer global require laravel/installer
+MySQL - MySQL is the chosen database system for this project.
+Install and configure MySQL on your machine.
+Git - Git is used for version control.
+Install Git to clone and contribute to the project.
+You can download it from the Git website.
+[Your IDE/Code Editor] - Use a code editor or integrated development environment (IDE) of your choice.
+Some popular options include Visual Studio Code, PhpStorm, or Sublime Text.

 ## Getting Started

 To get started with this project, follow these steps: